Traumatic brain injury definition and injury types infographic

-According to CDC traumatic brain injury data, approximately 2.8 million brain injuries occur in the United States each year, resulting in nearly 50,000 deaths and hundreds of thousands of hospitalizations.
-In Oklahoma, motor vehicle crashes are the leading cause of serious brain injury (TBI) in adults.
+According to CDC traumatic brain injury data, roughly 2.8 million brain injuries occur in the United States each year.
+In Oklahoma, motor vehicle crashes are the leading cause of serious traumatic brain injury (TBI) in adults.
 A brain injury TBI can disrupt your memory, your ability to work, and your sense of who you are.
-When someone else’s negligence caused that harm, Oklahoma law gives you the right to pursue full compensation.

-The injury attorneys at Hasbrook & Hasbrook represent people who suffered traumatic brain injuries in car accidents, falls, workplace accidents, and other incidents caused by another person’s negligence.
-This page explains the law governing your claim, how to build a strong case, and what your recovery may look like.
+The injury lawyers at Hasbrook & Hasbrook Personal Injury Lawyers represent people who suffered traumatic brain injury TBI in car accidents, falls, workplace incidents, and other events caused by another party’s negligence.
+This page explains the law, how a strong case is built, and what your recovery may look like.

 Key takeaways for brain injury claims in Oklahoma

-• Oklahoma’s two-year statute of limitations under 12 O.S. § 95 runs from the date of injury.
+• The two-year statute of limitations under 12 O.S. § 95 runs from the date of injury.

-• Medical bills, future care costs, and lost wages face no cap.
+• Medical bills, future care, and lost wages face no cap.

-• TBI symptoms may not appear immediately; delayed presentation does not automatically bar your claim.
+• TBI symptoms may not appear immediately; delayed presentation does not bar a claim.

-• We take brain injury cases on contingency: no fee unless we recover for you.
+• We handle brain injury cases on contingency: no fee unless we recover.

 Traumatic brain injury in Oklahoma: what the data shows